chef/chef-web-docs/chef_master/source/resource_examples.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_examples.rst>`__

-This reference contains code examples for many of the core resources that are built in to the chef-client, sorted by resource.
+This reference contains code examples for many of the core resources that are built in to Chef Infra Client, sorted by resource.
 This topic is a subset of the topic that contains a `complete description of all resources </resource_reference.html>`__, including actions, properties, and providers (in addition to these examples).

 Common Examples
 =====================================================